How I work as a counsellor

 Getting on with your life

-I think it is more helpful to see what you have been struggling with as a tendency, a part of who you are that can express positively, or negatively depending on the ‘hooks’ out there - the stresses that come your way as you go through life.
-David had recently stopped working for a company and was setting up his own business and this was where the stress was arising which he coped with by trying to fix things and have everything all sorted out.
+I think it is more helpful to see what you have been struggling with as a tendency rather than a fault or a problem you need to get rid of, or put another way, a part of who you are that can express positively or negatively, depending on the ‘hooks’ out there - the stresses and strains that come your way as you go through life.
+David had recently stopped working for a company and was setting up his own business and this was where the stress was arising, which he coped with by trying to fix things and have everything all sorted out before getting on with his work.
 But this 'tendency' is also what helps him in his work and that energy or talent is a part of who he is.
 So I don’t think there can be a complete resolution to this; rather it’s better to think, with the knowledge you have gained and the strategies you’ve learnt, to work with these stressful situations and to use this energy in a more creative way.
 But sometimes this ‘tendency’ may slip into the negative zone.
 Life can be stressful, but rather than staying in therapy until you reach that imaginary goal where ‘it’ is all resolved, you can come back again when you need to talk things through and get some support.

 The analogy is to life.
 There isn't an answer to life's conundrums except to live your life and use your talents as best you can.
 The same is true for therapy.
 You won't find an answer that solves your 'tendencies'.
 But hopefully you'll find some understanding and acceptance of who you are, and a new found hope to get on with your life and use your talents, as best you can.